alexlim95/big-pi/README.md

 This project steps through computing and printing the first thousand decimal places of pi as well as the first million decimal places of pi.

+## Background - The Borwein Algorithm ##

+This program will derive the necessary correct digits of pi using the Borwein algorithm which calculates the value of 1/pi.
+There are several iterative algorithms which have difference convergence rates.
+This repository consists of two examples: quartic convergence and nonic convergence.

+**Quartic Convergence** converges quartically against 1/pi (i.e. each iteration approximately quadruples the number of correct digits).

+**Nonic Convergence** converges nonically to 1/pi (i.e. each iteration approximately multiplies the number of correct digits by nine).

+More information about the Borwein algorithm can be found [here](https://en.wikipedia.org/wiki/Borwein%27s_algorithm)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.